SufyanAyaz/seng438-a5-group-08/seng438-a5-group-08.md

 ## Discussion on the Advantages and Disadvantages of Reliability Growth Analysis

+Reliability growth analysis is an anlytical method that uses failure counts and the time between failures as metrics to determine reliability of a SUT over time, allowing the assessment of the reliability growth test to determine whether the SUT needs to be made more reliable or not.
+Interacting with the Reliability Growth Testing and anlyzing its graphs, our group has come to the conclusion of relaibility growth analysis having the following advantages and disadvantages:

+### Advantages:
+1. Using reliability growth analysis provides developers with a quantitive measure of the reliability of a system, which will allow them to determine whether the system is ready to be released to users.

+2. Developers are provided with a way to determine whether the SUT is meeting the target failure rate, giving them a way to decide whether they need to allocate more time and resources to testing and development and how much they need to allocate, potentially reducing costs.

+3. The graphs used for reliability growth anlysis allow developers to not only assess the reliability of the SUT in the past, but to also predict the how the reliability of the SUT will change in the future.

+### Disadvantages:
+1. Reliability growth analysis depends on the SUT having a large failure dataset.
+If the SUT has a lot of failures, reliability growth analysis is an accurate way to determine reliability, but if the SUT doesn't have many failures, using reliability growth analysis becomes ineffective as it isn't very accurate.

+2. The reliability growth analysis also requires failure data to be quite heavily pre-processed, which can be quite time-consuming.

+3. Each tool with which reliability growth analysis can be conducted requires the data to be inputted in its own specific format, which requires a thorough knowledge of the failure dataset and is quite a tedious process.

+4. Using the reliability growth analysis method also requires quite in-depth knowledge and understanding of what different models and visualizations mean on the develpoer's end.
+Different tools can visulaize the failure data in different ways and the use of different mathematical formulas can create differring models, and so it becomes necessary for the developer to be competent at using the tools for reliability growth analysis.

 # Assessment Using Reliability Demonstration Chart

 # Comparison of Results